 Foggy Ridge Cider reinvents cider tradition in the Virginia Blue Ridge Mountains.
-English cider apples like Tremlett’s Bitter and Dabinett, along with American cider heirlooms such as Ashmead’s Kernel, Hewe’s Crabapple and Roxbury Russet, contribute complex flavors, acids and tannins to Foggy Ridge Cider’s four hard cider blends plus two apple ports.
-Tasting room is open weekends, and Foggy Ridge Cider is sold throughout the southeast and in New York.
+English cider apples like Tremlett’s Bitter and Dabinett, along with American cider heirlooms such as Ashmead’s Kernel, Hewe’s Crabapple and Roxbury Russet, contribute complex flavors to Foggy Ridge Cider’s four hard cider blends plus two apple ports.
+Foggy Ridge Cider’s blends are crafted from real cider apples—chosen for tannin, acid and layered flavors—fermented in stainless, tank aged and blended carefully before bottling.
+This clean, elegant cider has been recognized in the NY Time, Saveur, Bon Appetit and Imbibe magazines as a top drawer craft cider.
+The cidery tasting room is open weekends, and Foggy Ridge Cider is sold throughout the southeast and in New York.

 Old Hill Cider

-Old Hill Cidery is a recent addition to Showalter’s Orchard in Virginia’s Shenandoah Valley where Sarah and Shannon’s family has been growing apples on their Old Hill for more than 40 years.
+Old Hill Cider is located on one of the oldest orchards in the Shenandoah Valley-Showalter’s Orchard.
+Sarah and Shannon’s family has been growing apples on their Old Hill for almost 50 years.
 The Showalter’s are working to revive an American Tradition…crafting cider in a way that the Colonial Cidermakers of early America would be proud to drink and to serve.

 Potter’s Craft Cider